-Pursuant to the terms of the Directors' Stock Plan, each director can elect to receive payment of his or her annual compensation in cash, in shares of M&T common stock, or in a combination of cash and shares of M&T common stock for services as a director or advisory director of M&T and its subsidiaries.
+Pursuant to the terms of the M&T Bank Corporation 2008 Directors' Stock Plan ("Directors' Stock Plan"), as amended, each director can elect to receive payment of his or her annual compensation in cash, in shares of M&T common stock, or in a combination of cash and shares of M&T common stock for services as a director.
+Compensation is paid at the beginning of each calendar quarter in an amount equal to one quarter of a director's annual retainer and the meeting fees earned during the prior quarter.
 The number of shares of M&T common stock paid is determined by dividing the amount of such compensation payable in shares of M&T common stock by the closing price of M&T's common stock on the NYSE on the business day immediately preceding the day the compensation is payable.
-Shares of M&T common stock received in payment of fees yest immediately upon grant.